nryberg/analytic-kata/README.md

 #### Change

-Parsing, modification and testing - we have a variety of ways of fixing, improving and changing data on a row by row basis.
+Parsing, modification and testing - we have a variety of ways of fixing, improving and changing data on a row by row basis and prepping it for the analytics to come.

-#### Share

-You were taught to share at a young age, team building encourages sharing.
-Why should this be any different?
-The formats are often simple - Excel thrives at this point, with PDF's shortly behind.
-Getting the data to a useful and accessible location can be a little tricky.

-### Joins
+### Join

 One of these things is not like another.
 Or is it?